aarifsh87/devops_project/README.md

+NOTE:
+All the the Task below performed
+1) Infrastructure Setup properly completed
+2) Jenkins pipeline completed successfully
+3) Monitoring and Alerting setup Manually on AWS console
+4) OPtional- Monitorying setup using jenkins pipline can be done but not performed, Attached for your reference that also can be used to setup monitoring and alerting....

 Objective: To evaluate your skills in DevOps practices, focusing on infrastructure automation, CI/CD pipelines, monitoring, and security within the Google Cloud Platform (GCP) environment.